 Ask yourself – What am I trying to learn and who is my teacher?

 This is a huge ego challenge.
-Your ego will tell you that it if you get negative feedback that you are wrong, stupid, worthless.
+Because ego will tell you that it if you get negative feedback that you are wrong, stupid, worthless.
 But imagine if you could adopt the mindset shift to take this position:

 If you are doing anything of meaning then yu don’t start with the answer, you start with an idea that you are trying out.
 If you think you’re getting everything right first time then you are playing it too safe (or you’re an arrogant moron).
 You’re trying to make it to world class right?
 So how do you learn faster?
 How do you improve anything?
 By getting feedback.